 Roles and tenure even matter in setting an employee’s pay scale.

-PayScale lists some of the popular jobs in the country and their median pay as follows.
+PayScale lists some of the popular jobs in the country and their median salary value as follows.

-Like in other countries, salaries of Indian workers also increase as they get more tenured.
+Like in other countries, the average salary in India can also increase as employees get more tenured.
 It is said that a worker’s salary doubles the time they reach ten years of experience.

 Due to its federal structure and laws, India is said to have a more complicated minimum wage structure compared to other federal countries.
-This is why each region in the country has different average wages.
+This is why each region in India has a different average salary.

 Take a look at the average salaries in some of the popular Indian outsourcing locations.